abbeyperini/digital-garden/blogs/animated.md

 }
 ```

-However, you should add something else (like a new `background-color:`) in its place.
+However, you should add something else in its place.
+Check out [Transforming Tired Tabbing](/blog.html?blog=tabbing-3) for lots of options.

 ### Conclusion

 ![on a teal and blue background, a yellow button that says 'add' moves into a yellow border when clicked](https://images.abbeyperini.com/animated/click.gif)

-You can check out this button (and a sweet HTML radio button/label icon selector) in detail on my Github and in action at [BujoToGo](http://bujo-to-go.surge.sh/#/index) (an app I wrote in a week).
 Tag me on Twitter (or Github or somewhere…) if you end up using this button!
 I would be thrilled to see it out in the world spreading more joy.